 The "div" PASSporT "opt" claim shall be absent.

 The STI-VS shall verify that the received "div" PASSporTs create an unbroken chain of authority from the INVITE Request-URI TN to the “dest” claim of the "shaken" PASSporT.
 During construction of the chain, the digits ‘911’ and any services URN in the ‘sos’ family shall be considered equivalent.
 The STI-VS shall verify each “div” PASSporT as specified in this document.
 The STI-VS shall verify the “shaken” PASSporT as specified in [ATIS-1000074], with the exception that it shall not use the identity in the To header field to validate the "shaken" PASSporT "dest" claim.

+If the "div" PASSporT "x5u" field references a delegate end entity certificate, then the STI-VS shall verify that the TN of the "div” claim belongs to the set of TNs identified by the TNAuthList of the certificate.

 The STI-VS shall verify the freshness of the most recently added PASSporT as specified in [ATIS-1000074] (i.e., using the recommended 60 second freshness window).
 To accommodate call features that legitimately insert a delay before retargeting the INVITE, the STI-VS shall, based on local policy, either skip the freshness check for any earlier PASSporTs, or extend the freshness window of these earlier PASSPorTs beyond 60 seconds.